kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ~~~
 {: #fig-h2-reprioritization-frame title="HTTP/2 PRIORITY_UPDATE Frame Payload"}

+The PRIORITY_UPDATE frame payload has the following fields:

+R:
+: A reserved 1-bit field.
+The semantics of this bit are undefined,
+and the bit MUST remain unset (0x0) when sending and MUST be
+ignored when receiving.

+Stream ID:
+: A 31-bit stream identifier for the stream that is the target of the priority
+update.

+Priority Field Value:
+: The priority update value in ASCII text.

 The HTTP/2 PRIORITY_UPDATE frame MUST NOT be sent prior to opening the
 stream.
 If a PRIORITY_UPDATE is received prior to the stream being opened,
 it MAY be treated as a connection error of type PROTOCOL_ERROR.